liviucotfas/ase-windows-applications-programming/13 - WinForms - Clipboard, Drag and Drop.md

 **Activity**

-> :octocat: Sample Code available at <http://online.ase.ro> – “DragDropSample” Sample
+> :octocat: Sample Code available – Check the “DragDropSample” Sample

 1. Create a new project with the name “DragDropSample”
 2. Create the UI shown below